zevo-enterprise/zevo-enterprise/README.md

 ---

-### Zevo Bizu: Zevo App AI-Driven Service (Panicats Mamaocica - Dassy d'Fatima - Cacao Show Caatinga)
+### Zevo Bizu: Zevo App AI-Driven Service

+### For Panicats Mamaocica - Dassy d'Fatima - Cacao Show Caatinga

 <h3> If you are starting from scratch, how can you begin developing AI-driven applications?
 Step Zero: Install Fedora 44 Workstation and Eclipse IDE CDT, and set up ANSI C89/90 using an imperative programming language (with standard `/* ... */` comments).
 First Step: Begin by implementing deterministic algorithms (Expert Systems), then move on to non-deterministic algorithms (Neural).
 For example, start with fuzzy logic incorporating Shannon Entropy and Mamdani inference, then advance to Neural Fuzzy Logic—specifically neural mesh networks—and keep pushing the boundaries. </h3>